-The 1848 Woman’s Rights Convention at Seneca Falls was followed in 1850 by the first in a series of annual conventions designed to raise the profile of the woman’s rights movement, held at Worcester, Massachusetts.
+The 1848 Woman’s Rights Convention at Seneca Falls was followed in 1850 by the first in a series of annual conventions designed to raise the profile of the woman’s rights movement (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's), held at Worcester, Massachusetts.
 The second annual convention (1851) was held in Worcester also.
-On September 8 - 10, 1852, the Third National Woman’s Rights Convention was held in Syracuse at Market Square, where Syracuse City Hall now stands.
+On September 8–10, 1852, the Third National Woman’s Rights Convention was held in Syracuse at Market Square, where Syracuse City Hall now stands.
 Because the site was nearer to Seneca Falls than was Worcester, a record number of signers of the Declaration of Sentiments adopted at Seneca Falls were able to attend.

 The Syracuse Convention’s most noteworthy aspect may be that both Susan B. Anthony and Matilda Joslyn Gage made their first public speeches on woman’s rights at this event.
 Lucy Stone made her first public appearance in the "Bloomer" costume invented by Elizabeth Smith Miller and popularized by editor and reformer Amelia Bloomer, whose name came to be attached to that style of "reform dress."
 Atheist and woman’s rights activist Ernestine L. Rose also spoke.

 The Syracuse Convention may be best remembered for what it did not accomplish: it did not lead to the creation of a permanent, national organization to advocate for the rights of women.
 After a motion along these lines was rejected, Elizabeth Smith Miller urged the formation of state-level organizations, but that too was rejected out of fears that a permanent organization might sow divisiveness or limit the creativity and spontaneity of activists.
 No national women’s organization would be formed until after the Civil War.